Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-Currently 1 program is failing on Ubuntu 22.04.1 LTS.
+All 106 programs pass on Ubuntu 22.04.1 LTS.

-The failure is:
-- Modula-2 `fizzbuzz.mod`

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.